sunshinescience/sunshinescience.github.io/_posts/2019-04-27-dimensionality-reduction-clustering.md

 Scikit-learn has the following clustering algorithms: K-means, Mini Batch K-Means, Affinity propagation, Mean-shift, Spectral clustering, Ward hierarchical clustering, Agglomerative clustering, DBSCAN, Gaussian mixtures, and Birch.
 There is an overview of the different clustering methods on scikit-learn, found [here](https://scikit-learn.org/stable/modules/clustering.html).

 For the handwritten digits dataset, the following clustering techniques will be used: k-means, mean-shift, spectral, DBSCAN, and affinity propagation clustering.
+Note that there will be an emphasis on k-means.
 These methods were chosen to try on this dataset because k-means clustering is one of the most popular machine learning algorithms that allows us to maximize inter-cluster similarity and minimize intra-cluster similarity.
 And mean-shift clustering is very similar to k-means clustering, but instead of using a sum of neighborhood points, the kernel function in mean-shift clustering would apply a probability weighted sum of points.
 Spectral and affinity propogation clustering  differ from k-means in that they can be used for a dataset with non-flat geometry and graph distance (e.g., nearest-neighbor graph) metrics are used.
 DBSCAN differs from k-means as it too can be used for a dataset with non-flat geometry, but the distances between nearest points metrics are used.
 The main goal here is to assess a few of the dimensionality reduction methods and a few of the clustering techniques on the handwritten digits dataset, for comparison purposes.

 Let's import some more useful libraries: